 Advances in Alzheimer’s research with brain organoids technology

 Recent advances in computer-assisted technology for the study of neurodegeneration shed new light on biochemical processes associated with Alzheimer.
 Particularly the automated analysis of image data gathered from artificially cultivated cerebral organoids promises great potential.
 We joined efforts with brain organoids technology provider NORGANOID to explore innovative methods to utilize engineered organoid tissue and artificial intelligence applications in neuroscience research.
+This article throws light onto our joint research project with the goal to develop an innovative app for the quantification of pathological processes in Alzheimer's disease.

 This article throws light on our joint research project with the goal to develop an innovative app for the quantification of pathological processes Alzheimer’s disease related simulated with the help of brain organoids.